SF-WDI-LABS/mean-auth-blog/README.md

 1. In one Terminal window, run `mongod`, and in another, run `nodemon`.

+1. Run the seed tasks (`node seed.js`) to create a default user and some posts.

 1. Navigate to `localhost:9000` in the browser.
 You should see an empty page and an angry red error message in the Chrome console.

   > You should see `Error: ENOENT, no such file or directory '.env'` in your terminal